DliberttiGroup/pygit-pp/README.md

 </p>

 > [!WARNING]
-> This program is not even in alpha; much of it is still incomplete work
+> This is work in progress still.
+> If you find a bug or have any suggestions
+> please feel free to open an issue.

 # PYGIT++
 **Pygit++ can be defined as simple as just as a better user